BGasperov/FERLUDE/README.md

 # Project FERLUDE

-**Few shot evolutionary reinforcement learning in uncertain and dynamic environments** (FERLUDE) is a project funded within the [SMASH](https://smash.ung.si) postdoctoral program.
+**Few shot Evolutionary Reinforcement Learning in Uncertain and Dynamic Environments** (FERLUDE) is a project funded within the [SMASH](https://smash.ung.si) postdoctoral program.

 SMASH is an innovative, intersectoral, career-development training program co-funded by the Marie Skłodowska-Curie COFUND Actions (MSCA COFUND) for the 2023-2028 period.